60+ WordPress Block Editor Keyboard Shortcuts (Gutenberg)

 A lot of shortcuts will be displayed in this post, but I wanted to start with the essentials that could really help you save a lot of time while creating your post.

-Having those in mind when you are getting started with Gutenberg will help you get by easier.
+Having this in mind when you are getting started with Gutenberg will help you get by easier.

 General WordPress Shortcuts for Styling and Formatting Content